 Moravian College welcomes applications for admission from students currently attending other colleges and universities.
-A student may be admitted to Moravian as a transfer student at the beginning of either the fall or the spring term.
-A candidate for transfer admission must complete the College application, submit a nonrefundable fee of $40 (unless the student uses the College's online application form, in which case the fee is waived), and secure a recommendation from the dean of students at the institution he or she is currently attending.
+A student may be admitted to Moravian College as a transfer student at the beginning of either the fall or the spring term.
+A candidate for transfer admission must complete the College application and secure a recommendation from the dean of students at the institution he or she is currently attending.

 Credits for courses completed at foreign institutions accredited by the respective Ministry of Education with a grade of C (2.0) or higher may be transferred into Moravian College, provided that these courses are in subjects generally recognized as appropriate for liberal arts colleges and are either comparable to courses offered at Moravian College or are applicable to a degree program at Moravian College.
 Such credits must be evaluated and approved for transfer credit by the appropriate department or program chair and the Registrar.
 In some cases, a course description or syllabus, in English, may be required before a decision on transfer credits is finalized.
 If the course is approved for transfer, students will receive credit, but the grade will not be calculated in the student's grade point average.

-Moravian has a long tradition of welcoming international students into its community.
-Candidates seeking admission for the fall or spring term must submit an application and a nonrefundable application fee of $40 in U.S. currency.
-(The fee is waived if the student uses the College's online application form or the online Common Application.)
-March 1 is the application deadline for students wish to begin their studies in the fall; December 1 is the spring-term deadline.
-Official original and translated transcripts of secondary and post-secondary schooling, results of the SAT examination if instruction has been in English, and evidence of financial ability to assume college expenses must accompany the application.
-Results of the TOEFL examination must also be submitted if English is not the student's first language.
+Moravian College has a long tradition of welcoming international students into its community.
+Candidates seeking admission for the fall or spring term must submit an application by the deadline for the semester they which to attend.
+July 15 is the application deadline for students who wish to begin their studies in the fall; December 1 is the spring term deadline.
+Official original and translated transcripts of secondary and post- secondary schooling, results of the SAT examination, TOEFL examination or IELTS examination, letter of recommendation by an academic advisor or instructor, writing sample, and evidence of financial ability to assume college expenses must accompany the application.
 International students are eligible for merit scholarships.

-All candidates whose applications and supporting documentation are received by March 1 will be notified of the College's decision after March 15.
-To accept an offer of admission, a student must submit a nonrefundable deposit of $400 in U.S. currency by May 1.
+To accept an offer of admission, a student must submit a nonrefundable deposit of $400 in U.S. currency.

 Students enrolled at or on leave from another college or university who wish to take classes at Moravian College during the fall or spring terms may apply for admission as a visiting student on a per-term basis.
 Candidates must complete the Visiting Student Authorization Form and receive permission from the home institution to be eligible.
 Candidates seeking admission for the fall term should submit completed forms to the admissions office by April 1, and candidates seeking admission for the spring term no later than December 1.
 Enrollment in certain courses (Independent Studies, Field Studies, Honors) or programs (nursing) is open only to full-time, matriculated students at Moravian College, and is not available to visiting students.
 In addition, Moravian College grants, scholarships, and student employment opportunities are not available to visiting students.